Qazeer/artefacts.help/pages/windows/consolehost_history.md

 ### Overview

-Starting with `PowerShell v5` on `Windows 10`, the commands entered in a PowerShell console will be logged by the `PSReadline` module to an user-scoped `ConsoleHost_history.txt` file.
+Starting with `PowerShell v5` on `Windows 10`, the commands entered in a PowerShell console will be logged by the `PSReadline` module to a user-scoped `ConsoleHost_history.txt` file.

 Console-less PowerShell sessions, such as the content of PowerShell script or